Kudzu: Europe

+There are only some kudzu populations in certain regions of Italy and Switzerland.
+In Switzerland it occurs almost exclusively in Ticino, where it has been found in the wild since at least 1956.
+Most outbreaks are concentrated around Lake Lugano and Lake Maggiore, where the climate (hot summers and mild winters) encourages its growth.
+However, outbreaks in peripheral areas such as the Onsernone Valley and Lower Leventina are likely due to the illegal disposal of plant waste.
+A plan is currently in place to reduce and eventually eradicate the kudzu population in Ticino.

 Other regions

 During World War II, kudzu was introduced to Vanuatu and Fiji by United States Armed Forces to serve as camouflage for equipment and has become a major weed.

-Kudzu is also becoming a problem in northeastern Australia, and has been seen in Switzerland and in isolated spots in Northern Italy (Lake Maggiore).
+In Australia, Kudzu is also becoming a problem in Queensland, Northern Territory and New South Wales.

 In New Zealand, kudzu was declared an "unwanted organism" and was added to the Biosecurity New Zealand register in 2002.